-These quick, easy and delicious peanut noodles combine Asian noodles with chicken, vegetables and a spicy peanut sauce.
+These quick, easy and delicious peanut noodles with noodles and vegetables, all in a spicy peanut sauce.
 A great weeknight meal.

 spicy peanut noodles in a cast iron wok